What is Cloudless Computing?

 Cloudless Computing definition

-Cloudless Computing is a new approach HPE is pioneering that will transform how software is developed, delivered and consumed.
-It radically simplifies and democratises the way developers and users access the tools, services and data that power enterprise applications.
+Cloudless Computing is a new approach HPE is pioneering that will transform how software is developed, delivered, and consumed.
+It radically simplifies and democratizes the way developers and users access the tools, services, and data that power enterprise applications.